-Caution: Ensure that the folding legs are locked in place before using the table.
-The table must be stored in the wardrobe when the vehicle is in motion.
+CAUTION: Ensure that the folding legs are locked in place before using the table.
+The table(s) must be stored securely when the vehicle is in motion.

-Kitchen area
+Kitchen Area

-The kitchen area features a Thetford cooker with three gas hobs and a 230V electric hotplate.
+The kitchen area features a Spinflo cooker with three gas hobs and an electric hotplate.
 Adjacent to this is a stainless steel sink with cutlery rack and drainer, concealed by a Chinchilla glass lid which may be used as a chopping board and a chrome mixer tap.
-Below the worktop are two drawers, one of which contains a cutlery tray and two cupboards.
-Extra serving space is provided by a worktop extension which slides out from below the counter and another which lifts up on the side of the unit.
+Below the worktop are various storage cupboards and drawers, the exact layout dependent on the model.
+Extra serving space is provided by a worktop extension which slides out below the counter.
+A Thetford absorption refrigerator, with automatic energy selection and an LCD display is fitted to this model.
+A fridge/freezer is located in a separate housing on the opposite side of the vehicle

 Above the kitchen unit are overhead lockers, one of which houses the storage racks for the crockery, which is supplied separately in its own storage bag.
-Below the overhead lockers is a cooker hood and an individually switched LED light to illuminate the worktop.
+Four wine glasses, and bottle clips are fitted in an adjacent overhead locker.
+Below the overhead lockers is a cooker hood and an individually switched, LED light to illuminate the worktop.